gbmhunter/blog/content/programming/languages/c/dynamic-memory-allocation/index.md

 If you are using GCC (and the glibc library), you should note that in most cases, the GCC compiler will inline the `alloca()` call and remove the function.
 It is normally replaced with just a single line of code that adjusts the stack pointer.

-On many systems, you cannot call `alloc()` from within the list of arguments for a function call, as the memory allocated would be interspersed with the arguments when the function is entered.
+On many systems, you cannot call `alloca()` from within the list of arguments for a function call, as the memory allocated would be interspersed with the arguments when the function is entered.

 ```c
 int main() {